DiMine/DiMine.github.io/bots.md

 #### &gt;experiment
 Checks an API to see the latest experiment by the Canadian government

-#### &gt;experiment
-Attempts to add emojis between words although it doesnt work that well

 #### &gt;follow (Currently broken)
 Checks if you are following me on twitch